7 December 2021, online

 - 15 March: Notification of acceptance

-Registration will be free of charge.
+Attendance will be free of charge but registration is compulsory.

 The workshop will include four invited talks, opening with a presentation of the CEFRLex project: